shriyac04/GhostKey/README.md

 # GhostKey-Backdoor and Server for Ethical Hacking and Penetration Testing

+## About Me
+This project is my first attempt at malware development, created purely for learning purposes.
+I developed this project with the help of online resources and tutorials, including YouTube videos, to gain a deeper understanding of how backdoors and servers function in the context of penetration testing.

+As a beginner in malware development, this project reflects my initial exploration into this domain and showcases fundamental concepts like socket programming, persistence mechanisms, and keylogging.

 ## Overview

 This repository contains a **backdoor program** and its corresponding **server** implementation, designed for ethical hacking purposes.
 These programs demonstrate how attackers establish connections, execute commands, and persist on a target system andit.